Castlevania: Nocturne in the Moonlight

 Even when re-releases of Symphony of the Night were developed for a worldwide audience, the Saturn version, and is many additions to the base game, was ignored in favor of crafting a new, and expanded, version of the PlayStation edition going forward.

 Additions to Nocturne in the Moonlight:

-The biggest feature, though, was the inclusion of Maria Renard as a playable character.
-Maria played a big part in original game, helping Alucard in his quest.
-Here, she's included as a playable character -- although, interestingly she plays different from her role in Rondo of Blood, more a martial arts expert than the bird-flinging, animal loving warrioress (her version included in DXC Symphony plays more like her original version).
-As a bonus, Alucard will also battle Maria once, where she tests him before giving him a key quest item.
+As a further bonus in this Saturn port, Alucard will forced to face off in battle with Maria, where she tests him before giving him a key quest item.
 Both unlockable characters, Maria and Richter Belmont (included again, as in the original version), are playable from the outset, too, and don't need to be unlocked.
-Richter also has a secret second outfit more inline with his "villain" art from the promotional materials for the game.
+Richter also has a secret second outfit more in-line with his "villain" art from the promotional materials for the game.

 Thankfully, although the Saturn port never came to the States, Maria's inclusion in the Dracula X Chronicles meant that the most essential feature of Nocturne in the Moonlight did get an international release (at least in some form).